ahungry/bg3-linux-ae/README.md

 # WIP / Not Working

-It looks like on a new game, all mods will be disabled while creating the character.
+It looks like on a new game, all mods will be disabled while creating the character with the ".so" file loaded.
 I have to find the spot to patch...

+In the meantime, just do not have the LD_PRELOAD in your game command when making a new character - add it after you're ready to load your game and get achievements on an existing save that has mods.

 # Installation